mrbitcoiner/postgres-pod/README.md

 # Docker Postgres
-## A simple dockerized ambient with PostgreSql + Adminer over HTTPS
+## A simple container environment with PostgreSql

 ### Instructions